MichaelLeonffu/meowlightbot/README.md

 Night light Bot for Anna Li, runs on RPI0W.
 Requires a bit of setup outside of the bot's scope.

+## Files

+* cogs/...
+* config/config.py:    Makes sure that the programs are configured with their settings
+* meowlightbot.py:     Handles discord bot interfaces
+* mainmeow.py:         Is run by crontab every 1 minute
+* tools/gpio_debug.py: Useful to debugging gpio

 ## Usage